BigDaddyT1/PID/README.md

 ![image](https://github.com/BigDaddyT1/PID/assets/113116205/92f31f71-5a8a-423a-8f7d-a5d2894724fa)

 # Biggest Problem
-- My biggest problem was when importing the PID the 180 servo would keep swiching sides therefor messing up my code and almost destoying it to the point where I would have to start over.
-It could hyave ended very baddly.
+- My biggest problem was when importing the PID the 180 servo would keep switching sides therefore messing up my code and almost destroying it to the point where I would have to start over.
+It could have ended very badly.
 ### Solution
-- My solution was to design a peice to clamp it down and ensure that it would stay in one postion and I could fix my code.
+- My solution was to design a piece to clamp it down and ensure that it would stay in one position and I could fix my code.
 It took some time but in the end it really worked out.

 # Reflection
-Although there was a lot of troubleshooting done during this project this pid project was the best fun i've had since i've been here.
+Although there was a lot of troubleshooting done during this project this pid project was the best fun I've had since I've been here.
 I've learned to work by myself for a change and that I can do anything I put my mind to.
 I had some excellent guidance by David Deirof and Karl Helmstetter.
 They both have helped me overcome so much during this project I did not know was possible.
 The hardest part of this project would be that I felt as though I was taking so many steps forward but ultimately realizing that I was way further behind than  I imagined it helped me to push myself to the limit and I got it done.
 The easiest part I would say was the designing portion of the project.
 It is very fun and very cool designing something and seeing it come to life was by far the best part of the project.
 One key piece of advice I would give is to always make sure you have a counterweight system for a balance lord knows i needed to figure that out way quicker than I did.
 Overall I would definitely recommend this to future students, definitely a 10/10 project.